zyprexh/Arweave-Academy/README.md

 For example, to submit `task1`, follow these steps:

 1. Create a `task1` folder under `submissions/YourName`.
-2. Place your task files inside the `task1` folder.
+2. Copy the [task1.md](./task/task1.md) file into your `task1` folder.
 You can also create a `readme.md` file to organize your task content.
 (Submission of learning notes and reflections is encouraged.)
+3. Answer all the questions in the tasks and fill in the answers in the table at the top of the file.
-3. Submit a `PR` (Pull Request) to this repository.
+4. Submit a `PR` (Pull Request) to this repository.
 Once the `PR` is merged, `task1` will be considered complete.

 ⚠️ Each **Task** must be submitted separately.
 A single `PR` containing multiple **Tasks** will be closed directly.